brandon-bwoni/Backend-Dev-with-Nodejs-bootcamp/README.md

 - **Dynamic Routes & Advanced Models**: Adding routing functionality to my applications

 - **SQL with MySQL**: Learned how to write SQL in MySQL, how to connect a backend app to MySQL database, and how to query data from the database from a Node app.

+- **Understanding Sequelize**: Learned how to simply write and execute database queries using Sequelize.
+Which makes the whole process of communicating with the database easier